final-hill/final-hill.github.io/index.md

 and Maintenance of a system while supporting strong Requirements traceability across all phases of the Systems Development Life-Cycle.

-We are still in the early stages of development.
+While our main platform is still in the early stages of development, a number of utilities are available for purchase or for free at the [Libraries](libraries) page.

 Join the mailing list to stay informed on how Final Hill is turning our vision into reality:

 {% include components/hubspot-form.html %}